tannerwride/dynamic-config-example/README.md

 ### Call the Continuation Orb

 Now we will call the continuation orb.
 This allows the pipeline to continue past our original config file and move on to the config file we created in the shell script.
-All wwe need to do is tell the continuation step where to continue on.
+All we need to do is tell the continuation step where to continue on.

 - Update your script with the following: